 Houston Police Department (HPD) | City of Houston — Visit this website to learn more about the HPD.
 You can view an organizational chart and click on specific divisions or offices to find additional information.
 You can also access crime statistics and find crime prevention material.

 Harris County Sheriff’s Office (HCSO) — The HCSO is the largest sheriff’s office in Texas and the third largest in the United States, with nearly 4,600 employees and 200 reservists.
 Learn more about its history and services on this website.
 You can also find jail information and traffic crash reports.

 Houston, TX 77002

 DWI Defense Attorney in Harris County, TX

 If you were arrested for drunk driving anywhere in the Harris County area, it will be in your best interest to quickly seek legal representation.
-The Gonzalez Law Group represents individuals in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.
+The Gonzalez Law Group, PLLC represents individuals in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.

 Our experienced criminal defense attorneys in Houston can review all of the circumstances surrounding your arrest and fight to help you achieve the most favorable outcome that results in the fewest consequences.
 Our firm will provide a complete evaluation of your case as soon as you call (832) 530-4070 or submit an online contact form to receive a free, confidential consultation.